The Hexapods of Mars

 If you have the 123D Creature iPad app, you can open them from the community (search for "mars evolution"), or you can open the "ancestor" skeleton and make your own variations.

 The Hexapods of Mars by gpvillamil is licensed under the Creative Commons - Attribution license.

-We're sure gpvillamil would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure gpvillamil would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).